Mortgage Options

 Conventional Mortgages

 Conventional loans are made in accordance with the guidelines of Fannie Mae and Freddie Mac.
 Conventional loans allow the borrower to borrow up to 95-97% of the value of the home.
 The 3-5% down payment requirement must come from borrower funds.
 The maximum loan limits are reviewed annually and, if needed, changed to reflect changes in the national average price for single-family homes.
-Currently, this limit is at $453,100.
 Loans with less than a 20% down payment require the payment of Private Mortgage Insurance (PMI).
-PMI is insurance that the borrower pays to the lender and its coverage protects the lender in the event of default.
+PMI is insurance that the borrower pays to the lender, and its coverage protects the lender in the event of default.
+Ask about our No PMI Fixed Rate options.

 Non-Conforming Mortgages

 Non-conforming loans do not meet the guidelines of Fannie Mae, Freddie Mac or FHA.
-Most lenders would not have an alternative for borrowers not meeting these guidelines, but FMFCU will listen to each borrower scenario and see if a counter offer can be made for those who may be credit challenged yet have substantial equity in a property or the ability to for a significant down payment.
-FMFCU has several non-conforming loan options for members who may not otherwise be approved for a mortgage loan and they are reviewed on a case-by-case basis.
+FMFCU will review each borrower scenario to determine if a counter offer can be made for those who may be credit challenged, have excessive monthly obligations, and yet have substantial property equity to make a significant down payment.
+FMFCU has several non-conforming loan options for members who may not otherwise be approved for a mortgage loan, and they are reviewed on a case-by-case basis.
+“Non-conforming” can also consist of the following alternatives:

 -